jpy-consortium/jpy/doc/reference.rst

         tm = rt.totalMemory()

     The returned Java types have a `jclass` attribute which returns the actual Java object.
 This allows for using the Java types where a Java method would expect a parameter of type `java.lang.Class`.
+They also have a `jclassname` attribute, which returns the Java type associated with the 'obj' reference.
+The `jclassname` is the reference's declared type (which may be a supertype), rather than the object's runtime type (as returned by `obj.getClass().getName()`).

     To instantiate Java array objects, the :py:func:`jpy.array()` function is used.